miniExtensions/bug-district/README.md

 const actionRunners: ActionRunner[] = [
   {
-    // An example of an action that checks if a text is on the screen
+    // An example of an action that checks if a text is on the screen.
     id: 'check-text-is-visible-on-screen',

+    // A label to be shown in the test runner.
     label: 'Check that text is visible on screen',

+    // Arguments that can be set in the test runner.
     arguments: [{ id: 'text' }],

+    // The function that will run when the action is triggered.
     run: async (data) => {
         const { text } = data.args;
         await waitFor(